 However, it’s a very expensive and time-consuming process.
 It’s completely out of the question for you to jump into the hackathon adventure in just a few weeks if you’re starting from scratch.

 That’s where option number 2 comes in: using an existing hackathon platform.
 This gives you a pre-packaged turnkey solution.
-If you choose this option, you can expect a number of additional features, including:
+If you choose this option, you can expect many additional features, including:

 The O2O format combines all the advantages offered by an online hackathon format with the buzz that comes with a physical hackathon.